 Tula has remained one of the few cities where the traditions of this art are maintained.

-In the Museum-estate of the famous agronomist A.T.
-Bolotov "Dvoryaninovo" all visitors are treated to unique and amazing taste of tea, cooked according to the recipe of Andrei Kalashnikov.
-In the original Bolotov brewed medicinal tea with three herbs: drop cap, sage and chamomile.
-Guests of the Museum will pour a Cup of tonic tea, which includes a drop cap, mint and leaves of strawberries and black currants.
+In the Museum-Estate of the famous agronomist A.T.
+Bolotov "Dvoryaninovo," all visitors are treated to the unique-benefit and stunning-taste tea prepared according to the recipe of Andrei Timofeyevich (Bolotov).
+Initially, Bolotov brewed medicinal tea with three herbs: betony, sage, and chamomile.
+Guests of the Museum will be treated to a cup of tonic tea, which contains betony, mint, and leaves of strawberries and black currants.